 The Statements of Revenues, Expenses and Changes in Net Position present the increase (decrease) in net position, which consists of operating revenues less operating expenses.
-The resulting amount (revenues less expenses) is the change in net position for fiscal year (FY) 2015, which amount is then added to the ending balance of net position from FY 2014 to arrive at net position for FY 2015.
+The resulting amount (revenues less expenses) is the change in net position for fiscal year 2016, which amount is then added to the ending balance of net assets from fiscal year 2015 to arrive at net assets for fiscal year 2016.

-The Statements of Cash Flows report the net increase (decrease) in cash for the fiscal year.
+The Statements of Cash Flows reports the net increase (decrease) in cash for the fiscal year.
 This statement includes cash flows from operating activities.
-The resulting net increase (or decrease) in cash is then added to the balance of cash at the beginning of the year to determine the FY 2015 ending cash balance.
+The resulting net increase (or decrease) in cash is then added to the balance of cash and cash equivalents at the beginning of the year to determine the fiscal year 2016 ending cash and cash equivalent balance.